intmus/inttheory22-23/_06-intro-harmonic/b1-diafuncvoicelead.md

 ## Harmonic functions in diatonic music

-In diatonic music, there are three basic categories of harmonic function: *tonic*, *dominant*, and *pre-dominant*.
+In this course, we will use a break harmonic function into three categories:
+- *Primary* function
+  - The foundation of creating tension and release in our tonal system.
+Every musical phrase must have chords that function in this category.
+- *Secondary* function (Units 14 and 15)
+  - These chords *borrow* primary function from a secondary key.
+- *Tertiary* function (Unit 11)
+  - These chords *extend* the function of primary function chords.

+For now, we will only focus on primary function chords. **Primary function** harmonies can be divided into three categories: *tonic*, *dominant*, and *pre-dominant*.
 - *Tonic* (**T**) harmonies feel stable and final.
   - This is primarily the I chord, but in some circumstances, this can include the vi chord.
 - *Dominant* (**D**) harmonies are strong but unstable.
 They have a strong tonal gravity pulling toward a *tonic* harmony
-  - This includes the V and vii<sup>o</sup> chords.
+  - This V and vii<sup>o</sup> chords are the most common dominant harmonies.
 - *Pre-dominant* (**P**) harmonies are weak and unstable.
 Their tonal gravity pulls them toward *dominant* harmonies.
-  - This includes the ii and IV chords, but can occasionally include the vi chord.
+  - For our early discussions, you may consider this to be a broad category that includes all chords that do not function as either tonic or dominant.
+The most commonly used pre-dominant harmonies are ii, IV, and vi.
   - Note that there is a difference between the words "pre-dominant" and "predominant".

 ### Some caveats on making assumptions based on this exercise